gaboesquivel/gaboesquivel.com/source/_posts/2015-06-10-how-to-keep-up-with-javascript-and-open-source.markdown

 These curated weekly newsletters really make it easier to find relevant content.

 ## Github #ofcourse!
-Star, Watch, Collaborate and follow developers that contribute to projects you regurarly use, what they comment, they star...
-Following the right people makes easier to stay update.
-Reads you github news feed frequently and go through the issues and pull request lists of the projects you are interested in.
+Star, Watch, Collaborate and follow developers that contribute to projects you regurarly use, what they comment, what they star...
+Following the right people makes easier to stay updated.
+Read you github news feed frequently and go through the issues and pull request lists of the projects you are interested in.

 Follow the Awesome lists:
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome)